BIG Kahunas Lead -- And Make a Lot More Money Millions…

 This graphic courtesy of TREBhome.com illustrates how hot the Toronto real estate market has been.
 Properties have increased their value by 1/5th to 1/4 in just one year.

 And from this telling graphic, the shocking rise detached homes tells us something is wrong with the Toronto real estate market pushing home prices to dangerous levels.
+Could a Toronto housing crash occur?
+Only with a total meltdown of the US economy could that happen.
+Foreign buyers will invest in Canada, if the US becomes too pricey.

 Sharing is Good for Your Social Health